The Early Years: 1950's

 Early Days: the 1950s

 The history of Team Lotus and its racing cars is inextricably linked to innovator extraordinaire, Colin Chapman.
 A brilliant structural engineer, Chapman ranks with Enzo Ferrari in the pantheon of road and race car designers.
 Indeed, Chapman’s Lotuses often bested the Italian icons.
-Spanning four decades from 1954 to 1994, the Team scored seven World Constructors’ titles, six World Drivers’ Championships, 79 Grand Prix victories, as well as a host of non championship wins and successes in the lower echelons of the sport.
+Spanning four decades from 1954 to 1994, the Team scored seven World Constructors’ titles, six World Drivers’ Championships, 79 Grand Prix victories, as well as a host of non-championship wins and successes in the lower echelons of the sport.

-1947 Lotus Mk I: Colin Chapman's first car, PK 3493 & OX 9292.
+1947 Lotus Mk I: Colin Chapman's first car, initially registered PK 3493 and later OX 9292.

 Born in Richmond-upon-Thames on 19th May, 1928, Chapman graduated in structural engineering at University College London in 1945.
 Two years later, having learned to fly while doing National Service in the RAF, he built the first Lotus, a trials special, based on a 1930 Austin 7 chassis, fitted with a plywood and alloy body.
 Retrospectively known as the Mark 1, it prefigured two more Austin 7-based specials which Chapman and his soon-to-be wife Hazel Williams campaigned in trials and club races.